aikeymouse/model-training-module/training_service_python/README.md

 2. Load a model using `/api/model/load`
 3. Test the model using `/api/model/test` or `/api/model/detect`
 4. Execute training scripts using WebSocket `/api/script/ws/execute`
+5. Manage pipeline configuration using `/api/pipeline/load` and `/api/pipeline/save`

+## Configuration

+The service uses `training-pipeline.json` as the single source of configuration truth.
+This file contains:
+- Model selection preferences
+- Confidence thresholds for detection
+- Training pipeline stages and variables
+- UI display settings

+Configuration is accessed via the pipeline endpoints rather than separate config endpoints.